SaadAhmad123/xOrca/readme/orchestrateCloudEvents.md

   LockableStorageManager,
   S3StorageManager,
 } from 'unified-serverless-storage';
-import {
-    createOrchestrationMachine,
-    orchestrateCloudEvents
-} from 'xorca'
+import { createOrchestrationMachine, orchestrateCloudEvents } from 'xorca';

-const config = {} // The config with the env variables
+const config = {}; // The config with the env variables

 const storageManager = new S3StorageManager(
   config.ORCH_BACKEND_S3_STORAGE,